NinoBaus/document-manager/README.md

 10. PUT - api/file-permissions - Allows owner to update permissions
 11. DELETE - api/file-permissions/<permission_id> - Allows owner to delete permissions

+#### Postman
-#### For easier testing, I'm providing postman collection and postman environment collection in the project.
+As easier way of testing API I provided postman api and environment collection in the project.
+1. Import postman collection and environment in postman.
+2. Pick new environment
+3. Use `Register` request to register user
+4. Use `Get Auth-token` request to fetch token and set it on other requests (this part is done by script and all tokens should be set on other requests)
+5. Test API
+6. For permission testing there are requests `Register test user` and `Get Auth-token for test user`.
+By choosing `Get Auth-token for test user` or `Get Auth-token` request, according user will be "logged in".